werf/werf/docs/pages_en/advanced/helm/configuration/secrets.md

 ## Encryption key

 A key is required for encryption and decryption of data.
-There are two locations from which werf can read the key:
+There are three locations from which werf can read the key:
 * from the `WERF_SECRET_KEY` environment variable
 * from a special `.werf_secret_key` file in the project root
 * from `~/.werf/global_secret_key` (globally)